The QTimerEvent class contains parameters that describe a timer event. More...

 Timer events are sent at regular intervals to objects that have started one or more timers.
 Each timer has a unique identifier.
 A timer is started with QObject::startTimer().

 The QTimer class provides a high-level programming interface that uses signals instead of events.
-It also provides one-shot timers.
+It also provides single-shot timers.

 The event handler QObject::timerEvent() receives timer events.